richgeog/score_predictor/README.md

 ````
 As a user
-So that I can see how my predictions were out against the actual results
+So that I can see how my predictions compared against the actual results
 I would like to be able to see the actual result of each game against my predicted score
 ````